Php ransomware removal instructions

-Discovered by Jakub Kroustek, Php is a ransomware-type infection from Dharma malware family.
-After successful infiltration, Php encrypts most of stored files, thereby making them unusable.
-While encrypting, Php appends filenames with victim's unique ID, developers' email address, and ".php" extension (e.g., "sample.jpg" would be renamed to something like "sample.jpg.id-1E857D00.[email@example.com].php").
-Once the encryption is over, Php generates a text file ("RETURN FILES.txt") and drops it on victim's desktop.
+Discovered by Jakub Kroustek, Php is a ransomware-type infection from the Dharma malware family.
+After successful infiltration, Php encrypts most stored files, thereby rendering them unusable.
+During encryption, Php appends filenames with the victim's unique ID, developer's email address, and ".php" extension (e.g., "sample.jpg" might be renamed to a filename such as "sample.jpg.id-1E857D00.[firstname.lastname@example.org].php").
+Once encryption is complete, Php generates a text file ("RETURN FILES.txt") and stores it on the desktop.
 In addition, Php opens a pop-up window.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are dozens of ransomware infections that share many similarities in-between.
-The list of examples includes (but it is not limited to) Cezor, Isolated, Guesswho, and Basilisque Locker.
-Just like Php, listed examples also encrypt data so that developers could blackmail victims by offering a paid recovery.
-The problem is that most of these infections are performed using encryptions like RSA, AES, and other that generate unique decryption tools.
-Hence, if the virus is fully developed and has no bugs/flaws, restoring data manually (without developers interference) is impossible.
-We highly recommend to maintain regular data backups and store them in remote servers or unplugged storage devices (locally stored backups will be compromised together with regular data).
-Moreover, there's always a chance that used server/storage device will be damaged.
-Hence, it is advised to have multiple backup copies stored in different locations.
+There are dozens of ransomware infections that share many similarities.
+The list of examples includes (but is not limited to) Cezor, Isolated, Guesswho, and Basilisque Locker.
+As with Php, these examples also encrypt data so that developers can blackmail victims by offering paid recovery of files.
+Most of these infections are performed using encryptions such as RSA, AES, and others that generate unique decryption keys/tools.
+Therefore, unless the virus is not fully developed or has bugs/flaws, restoring data manually (without developers' involvement) is impossible.
+We strongly recommend that you maintain regular backups and store them on remote servers or unplugged storage devices (locally stored backups are compromised with regular data).
+Furthermore, there is always the chance that servers and storage devices can be damaged, so have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-Infections like Php are usually distributed using fake software cracks/updaters, trojans, unofficial software download sources, and email spam campaigns.
-Cracking tools are meant to activate paid software for free.
-Yet most of them are fake and they simply infect computers rather than providing access to paid features.
-Same goes for fake updaters which infect computers by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Trojans are designed to cause so-called "chain infections".
-They stealthily infiltrate computers with the intention to inject additional malware.
-Third party download sources like peer-to-peer (P2P) networks, freeware download websites, free file hosting sites, and similar are used to present malicious executables as legitimate software.
-By doing so, crooks merely trick users into downloading and installing malware rather than actual updates.
-Last but not least are email spam campaigns.
-Cyber criminals use them to send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files), as well as messages encouraging recipients to open these attachments.
-In many cases attachments are presented as invoices, bills, receipts, or other similar documents just to trick recipients into opening.
+Infections such as Php are usually distributed using fake software 'cracks' and updaters, trojans, unofficial software download sources, and spam email campaigns.
+Cracking tools activate paid software free of charge, however, most are fake and simply infect computers rather than providing access to paid features.
+The same applies to fake updaters, which infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+Trojans cause so-called "chain infections".
+They stealthily infiltrate computers to inject additional malware.
+Third party download sources such as peer-to-peer (P2P) networks, freeware download websites, free file hosting sites, and similar are used to present malicious executables as legitimate software.
+In doing so, criminals can trick people into downloading and installing malware rather than updates.
+Finally, cyber criminals use spam campaigns to send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files), and messages encouraging recipients to open them.
+In many cases attachments are presented as invoices, bills, receipts, or other similar documents to trick recipients into opening them.